#RealEstate, #Responsive, #MobileReady

 Understanding the User

-I started the research process by interviewing the client that owned the project and to understand what they perceived (from the perspective of a broker) was holding up deal flow and visibility into the potential deals at every step of the process.
-Some of new homebuyers, some are in the process of getting all of their inspections done, and some were ready to close.
-But there was no proper way to manage all of these items in one interface.
+I started the research process by interviewing the product owner trying to understand what they perceived (from the perspective of a broker) was holding up deal flow and visibility into the potential deals at every step of the process.
+Some customers were new homebuyers, some were mid-way in the process of getting all of their inspections done, and some were ready to close.
+But there was no proper way to manage all of these different clients in one interface.

 Here were some of the insights gathered from the research: